Python OpenCV Histogram Equalization

 Syntax of equalizeHist()

-Here, src is the source image and dst is destination image of the same size and type as src.
+Here, src is the source image and dst is the destination image of the same size and type as src.

 OpenCV Histogram Equalization Programs